 Nevada State Health System Ranking

-- Nevada: Avoidable Hospital Use & Cost: 38
+- Nevada: Avoidable Hospital Use and Cost: 40

 Nevada Health Insurance Coverage

 The people of Nevada have different kinds of health insurance while some Nevada residents are not insured at all.
 See the breakdown below: